LGV Provence-Alpes-Côte d'Azur: Route

-Additional connections between the mediterranean coast between Barcelona, Montpellier, Marseille, Nice and Genoa and the southern cross route towards Toulouse and Bordeaux would be affected; the new line would link Marseille to Genoa in 3hrs 15mins, and Barcelona in 3hrs 35mins (thanks to the LGV Perpignan-Figueres).
+Additional connections between the Mediterranean coast between Barcelona, Montpellier, Marseille, Nice and Genoa and the southern cross route towards Toulouse and Bordeaux would be affected; the new line would link Marseille to Genoa in 3hrs 15mins, and Barcelona in 3hrs 35mins (with the LGV PerpignanFigueres).

-The final route alignment decision and its details were announced by French Ecology Minister Jean-Louis Borloo on 30 June 2009, opting for the longest route via Marseille, Toulon, and Nice.
+The final route alignment decision and its details were announced by Ecology Minister Jean-Louis Borloo on 30 June 2009, opting for the longest route via Marseille, Toulon, and Nice, serving the three large cities.

 Controversy

 This project was subject to public debate between 21 February and 8 July 2005.

 There was much local opposition to the project, particularly by various environmental organisations.
 Additionally, differences of opinion due to the vested interests of the three departments concerned (Bouches-du-Rhône, Var and Alpes-Maritimes) caused friction.
 Local elected officials have approved the project and the presidents of the general committees of the three departments have agreed to propose an alternative route in order to reconcile their respective positions.